 You can share only the published output or you can include the source file.
 We just want to see your medical e-learning template ideas!

 Last Week’s Challenge:

-Before you nurse your slides back to health, check out the uncommonly creative explainer videos your fellow challengers shared in last week’s challenge:
+Before you resuscitate your slides back to health, check out the uncommonly creative explainer videos your fellow challengers shared in last week’s challenge:

 Wishing you a healthy week, E-Learning Heroes!